• ROENFR

 Art.
 13 - (1) The elaboration of studies and analyses on its own initiative will be carried out based on an annual thematic calendar, established based on the proposals of the parties represented in CES, analysed and centralized by the Executive Bureau and approved by the CES Plenary.

-(3) By way of exception from the provisions of paragraph (2), in the last year of the Plenary`s mandate, a thematic calendar will not be established, this being set by the new plenary within 90 days from its establishment.
+(3) By way of exception from the provisions of paragraph (2), in the last year of the mandate of the Plenary, a thematic calendar will not be established, this being established by the new plenary within 90 days from its establishment.

 (4) The proposal of themes for the realization of studies or analyses, approved by DGA and DJRUS for eligibility and compliance with the law, is submitted to the Executive Bureau through the vice-presidents of CES, taking into account that the number of selected themes should respect the principle of equality of the parties.